microsoftgraph/msgraph-sdk-javascript/docs/tasks/LargeFileUploadTask.md

 }
 ```

-**Note - The `OneDriveLargeFileUploadTask.createTaskWithFileObject` also handles the upload session creation.**
+> Note: The `OneDriveLargeFileUploadTask.createTaskWithFileObject` also handles the upload session creation.**

 ## We can just resume the broken upload